SM-Type/OctopusProject/README.md

 > Using Opentype.js, we fetch data directly from the file and place it in the interface.
 Additional data Octopus retrieves includes information about the minimum and maximum values of axes, but we still need to plan a place in the interface where they will function well.

 > [!WARNING]
 > Currently, font application and VF axis settings work uniformly across all columns.
-In Octopus, there is no separation and individualization of columns yet, allowing changes in a single text column.
-This needs to be achieved
+In Octopus V.0.0.2 there is no separation and individualization of columns yet, allowing changes in a single text column.
+This is an essential functionality for Octopus and needs to be achieved.

 - Multiple columns.
 We added the functionality to increase the number of text columns.
 - Text scrolling works in all columns simultaneously.